 Seasonal color analysis SPRING...

-A true Seasonal Color Analysis SPRING is the most delicate of all the seasons, a beautiful bright fresh color palette.
+A true Seasonal Color Analysis SPRING is the most delicate but vivid of all the seasons, a beautiful bright fresh color palette.

 Each of the beautiful shades in the SPRING color palette has the same Color Characteristics as your own, to complement your natural coloring and create harmony!

-tone and elements of red or auburn, from golden or strawberry blonde but your hair could be a rich auburn or light chestnut.
-You will usually have been a
+tone and elements of light red, golden or strawberry blonde but your hair could be a rich chestnut.
+You will invariably have been a

 freckles but always with golden/yellow WARM undertones.